someengineering/resoto.com/docs/reference/components/metrics.md

 What did we do here?
 We told Resoto to find all resource of type compute instance (`is(instance)`) with a status of `running` and then merge the result with ancestors (parents and parent parents) of type `cloud`, `account`, `region` and now also `instance_type`.

 Let us look at two things here.
 First, in the previous example we already aggregated by `instance_type`.
-However this was the string attribute called `instance_type` that is part of every instance resource and contains strings like `m5.xlarge` (AWS) or `n1-standard-4` (GCP).
+However this was the string attribute called `instance_type` that is part of every instance resource and contains strings like `m5.xlarge` (AWS) or `n1-standard-4` (Google Cloud).

 Example